Vets-Who-Code/vets-who-code-app/src/data/blogs/10-day-sprint-what-to-fix-before-labor-day.md

 is_featured: true
 ---

 Labor Day falls on September 7 this year.
 If you wore a uniform and you're aiming for a civilian tech role, that gives you about two weeks to make your experience legible to the market.
-This sprint is written first for veterans who've learned to code and want engineering roles — but the principles and steps apply to any early-career builder who needs to show judgment and technical fluency.
-This sprint takes ten days of it, and leaves you slack for the things that always come up — the appointment you forgot, the kid's practice, the day your brain just won't cooperate.
+This sprint is written first for veterans who’ve learned to code and want engineering roles — but the principles and steps apply to any early-career builder who needs to show judgment and technical fluency.
+This plan takes ten days, leaving you a little breathing room for when life happens — the appointment you forgot, the kid’s practice, the day your brain just won't cooperate.

-Here's why these two weeks matter more than they did last year.
+So why the urgency?
+Here’s why these two weeks matter more than they did last year.

 ### The surge is still real.
 It just got picky.

-For as long as most recruiters have been alive, the September Surge worked the same way: companies came back from summer, looked at their Q4 budgets, realized they had headcount to spend before the fiscal year closed, and hired in a wave.
-Applications sent the week after Labor Day landed on desks that were actually staffed, with budgets that were actually approved.
+For as long as most recruiters have been alive, the September Surge worked the same way: companies came back from summer and looked at the books.
+For the FAANGs and standard calendar-year tech shops, it was the Q4 scramble to burn remaining headcount before December.
+For the LARP companies and federal contractors, it was the exact opposite—gearing up to execute on massive, fresh Q1 budgets dropping on October 1st.
+Either way, the money unlocked, applications landed on desks that were actually staffed, and they hired in a wave.
 If you were job hunting, September and October were the best eight weeks of the year to be in the market.

 That seasonal rhythm didn't disappear in 2026.
 It narrowed.
 Companies are still hiring hard through Q4 — but they're hiring for a specific profile and quietly passing on everything else.
-The broad wave became a targeted one, and the targeting has two numbers behind it that you should be able to recite.
+The broad wave became a targeted one, and two numbers tell the whole story.

-The first number: 28%.
+- The first number: 28%.
 Job postings that ask for AI skills pay roughly 28% more than postings that don't.
-That's Lightcast's finding from an analysis of over 1.3 billion job postings — around $18,000 a year in real money, before you negotiate anything.
-Other trackers put the premium higher — PwC's Jobs Barometer has measured it in the 50s.
-Use 28% as your floor.
-It's the number that survives an argument.
+That’s from a Lightcast analysis of over a billion job postings.
+It works out to around $18,000 a year in real money, before you even start to negotiate.
+Some trackers put the premium higher; use 28% as your floor.

-The second number is the one nobody expects: eight out of ten.
+- The second number is the one nobody expects: eight out of ten.
 In those same AI-enabled roles — the ones paying the premium — eight of the top ten most-requested skills are human skills.
 Not PyTorch.
 Not LangChain.
 Not vector databases.
 Communication.
 Problem-solving.
 Judgment.
 Collaboration.
 Adaptability.
 The durable stuff that doesn't fit in a requirements.txt.

 And this isn't just an AI-role phenomenon.
 Across the entire job market, 76% of postings now ask for at least one durable human skill, and 47% ask for three or more — a share that's climbed double digits since 2021.
 The technical demand and the human demand are rising together, in the same postings, for the same seats.

 Put those two numbers side by side and you get the actual 2026 hiring profile: someone who can operate an AI system and be trusted with what comes out of it.
 The tool fluency is table stakes.
 The judgment is the premium.

 One more data point to round out the picture: about half of all postings that require AI skills are now outside IT and computer science entirely — marketing, HR, operations, finance, logistics.
 The skill set stopped being a tech-industry credential and became a general workforce credential.
 That matters for you because it means the doors aren't just at software companies.
 They're at hospitals, banks, defense contractors, and city governments — places that already know how to hire veterans.
-And if you didn't serve, it means your domain — from healthcare ops to logistics — is in play, too.
+And if you didn’t serve, it means your domain — from healthcare ops to logistics — is in play, too.

 ### The ground is moving under everyone's feet